yyf/MCP2OSC/README.md

    }
    ```

-4. **Start the application**
+4. **Start the LLM application, i.e. Claude desktop application**
+- Claude desktop application can be downloaded here: https://claude.ai/download
+- Restart Claude if you make any change to the claude config json file
+- Open the example maxmsp patch and try the example prompts in Claude

+5. **Start the application (optional, needed for web dashboard)**
    ```bash
    npm run mcp
    ```

-5. **Start the LLM application, i.e. Claude desktop application**
-- Claude desktop application can be downloaded here: https://claude.ai/download
-- Restart Claude if you make any change to the claude config json file

 6. **Example prompts**
 - "What MCP tools are available"